Solving Cryptic Crossword Clues by Computer

 In the article, Michael Littman finishes his description with the summary:

-“All in all, Crossword Maestro is one of the most sophisticated language-game-playing programs that has been written, successfully combining a detailed lexicon, puzzle-specific knowledge, search, and even natural language explanations into a single system.”
+“All in all, [the Windows application] is one of the most sophisticated language-game-playing programs that has been written, successfully combining a detailed lexicon, puzzle-specific knowledge, search, and even natural language explanations into a single system.”

 (The Anagram Genius technology is also mentioned briefly in this review paper.)